iondv/framework/docs/en/2_system_description/metadata_structure/meta_view/mask.md

 ## Description

-**Input masks** - provides the possibility to set a pattern or a template for an input data.
+**Input mask** - provides the possibility to set a pattern or a template for an input data.
 It is used to facilitate the processing of values that have a fixed pattern - for example, telephone numbers.
 Input masks allows users to enter a predefined format in an attribute.

 ##  The "mask" field in meta view